Galaxy formation with wave/fuzzy dark matter: The core-halo structure and the solitonic imprint: Discussion and conclusions

-Nonetheless, it is also true that in CDM and WDM both of the stellar and DM profiles appear to shift from a cuspy profile to cored one when decreasing the redshift (though never becoming as flat as $\psi$DM predictions, which exhibit a better consistency with the observations \citep{Sanchez:2023}).
-This transformation from cuspy to cored profiles for CDM/WDM seems to align with the asserted impact of baryonic feedback in generating cores from originally cuspy halos.
+This underscores the potential significance of studying the properties of stars to achieve a deeper comprehension of the characteristics of DM.
+Nonetheless, it is also true that in CDM and “WDM” the stellar and DM profiles both appear to shift from a cuspy profile to a cored one when decreasing the redshift, although they never become as flat and prominent as the $\psi$DM predictions, which exhibit a better consistency with the observations \citep{Sanchez:2023}.
+This transformation from cuspy to cored profiles for CDM--“WDM” seems to align with the asserted impact of baryonic feedback in generating cores from originally cuspy halos.
+While in the case of “WDM”, the inner cores are claimed as well \citep{Maccio:2012,Lovell:2014,Bode:2001,Destri:2013}.
 Feedback induces bursts of star formation and outflows, modifying the DM distribution and mitigating small-scale issues in CDM \citep{Read:2005, Amorisco:2013, Chan:2015}, potentially resolving the cuspy-core problem.
 Furthermore, the simulations conducted by \citet{Mocz:2019, Mocz:2020} were highly informative, demonstrating that baryonic feedback may not possess sufficient strength to convert cusps into cores for z>6, but it does open up possibilities for lower redshifts.
-This coincides with our findings, where the cusps observed for CDM/WDM at z$\simeq$5.56 seem to be alleviated around z$\simeq$2.23.
+This coincides with our findings where the cusps observed for CDM--“WDM” at z$\simeq$5.56 seem to be alleviated around z$\simeq$2.23.

-Certainly, the detection of the core-halo structure in WDM simulations, despite the absence of a soliton, is a topic of discussion.
-It seems that the smoothness of the cut-off in the initial dark matter power spectrum, which is likely more pronounced for WDM, may play a role in the formation of the core-halo structure in the stellar profiles.
-This suggests that the soliton itself may not be the sole factor determining the presence of the core-halo structure.
-However, it is worth noting that the presence of a soliton can be important as the transition feature in the DM and star profiles is a result of the power spectrum cut-off.
-The presence of a soliton may have a more notable impact on the early formation of the core-halo structure in $\psi$DM (at $z=5.5$) compared to WDM (at $z=2.23$).
+Certainly, the possible detection of the stellar core-halo structure in “WDM” simulations, despite the absence of a soliton, is a topic of discussion.
+It seems that the smoothness of the cutoff in the initial dark matter power spectrum, which is likely more pronounced for “WDM”, may play a role in the formation of the core-halo structure in the stellar profiles.
+This suggests that the soliton-interference pattern change of regime itself may not be the sole factor determining the presence of the core-halo structure.
+Nevertheless, it is extremely important to note that this conclusion is a product of our poor understanding of why the stellar core-halo structure appears for “WDM” (at z = 2.23, Figure \ref{CFA“WDM”223} Galaxy 3) as we thought that it could only appear as a consequence of the expected profile observed in all ideal $\psi$DM dark matter models, featuring an inner flat core fitted with a soliton and an outer characteristic $r^{-3}$ asymptotic profile.
+Even more analysis is thus required for this topic, and we conclude that it has to be a coincidence due to the absence of such structure for “WDM” dark matter density profiles (see figure \ref{all}).